reml-group/fortisavqa/README.md

 ```

 ### Traning
 1. Process the data according to the following format.
 If you do not perform instruction tuning, you may not need to execute this step.
-The code is located in `xxx/xxx/xx.py`.
-You can download the [processed question](xx) here.
+The code is located in `MAVEN/data_tools/preprocess_trainset.py`.
+You can download the [processed question](https://pan.baidu.com/s/1DRxxsQHc85YF20PuQSxr8Q) here(password: AVQA).
 ```json
 [
     {